Hospitality Training News and Guides

 Frequently Asked Questions

-• Do you need experience to work in hospitality in Australia?
-No, many entry-level roles don't require prior experience — just a good attitude and willingness to learn.
+• Do you need experience to work in hospitality?
+No, many entry-level roles value attitude and willingness to learn over experience.

 • Which hospitality jobs include accommodation?
-Many regional and seasonal roles, especially in resorts or remote areas, offer free or subsidised staff accommodation.
+Many regional and seasonal roles, especially in resorts or remote areas.

-• What certificates help you land a hospitality job in Australia?
-The RSA (Responsible Service of Alcohol) and Food Safety certificates are the most common requirements.
+• What certificates help you land a hospitality job?
+The RSA and Food Safety certificates are the most common requirements.

-• When is the best time to apply for seasonal hospitality work?
-Coastal jobs peak in summer (Dec–Feb), while ski resort roles are in demand during winter (Jun–Aug).
+• When is the best time for seasonal hospitality work?
+Coastal jobs peak Dec–Feb; ski resort roles Jun–Aug.

 RSA Certificate Australia